Off Trail Permits

 The Lower Boulder Creek Habitat Conservation Area (HCA) remains closed to off-trail travel after the September 2013 flooding.
 Off-Trail permits are available for the Western Mountain Parks, Eldorado Mountain and Southern Grasslands HCAs.

 Be Advised: You are responsible for knowing and complying with all trail and area closures.
+Please view the current wildlife closures map to see if the off-trail area you are interested in visiting is closed for wildlife protection.

 What is the Off-Trail Permit Program?